MSecure/contact-tracing-us/GuideSafe_v1.10.0/README.md

 ```
 <h2>Our services aren't available right now</h2><p>We're working to restore all services as soon as possible.
 Please check back soon.</p>05LKOYQAAAAB6raS3jv9vRq4ROGa1WoQVRE5BRURHRTA0MTUARWRnZQ==
 ```

+- The app uses an insecure Random Number Generator.
+While this isn't too much of a vulnerability the app should be updated to use SecureRandom.